 Now, open your browser and enter ‘http://192.168.0.100/info.php‘

 The PHP information web page comes precisely like the below screenshot.
 This page essentially gives you data about your server from the point of view of PHP.
-It is beneficial for debugging and to ensure that your settings are being utilized correctly.
+This can be beneficial for debugging and to ensure that your settings are being utilized correctly.

-It is adviced to remove this file after this check due to the fact it should definitely provide data about your server to unauthorized users.
+It is advised to remove this file after this check due to the fact it should definitely provide data about your server to unauthorized users.

 Step 8: Install phpMyAdmin